The FPP Guide to Black & White Developers

 What Chemistry To Home Process BW Film?

 One of the most asked about and talked about subjects here at The Film Photography Project is BW Home Developing and what chemistry to use.
-We devoted a large segment on the subject on Film Photography Podcast Episode 126.
-You can find that episode here.
+We devoted a large segment on the subject on Film Photography Podcast.
 Below is the list of some terrific bw developers.
 Almost all of them are available right here at the FPP on-line store (at the best prices too!)

 Kodak Xtol - First and foremost is Kodak's Xtol, it's my go-to, it is suitable for nearly all b/w films.
 It gives me true box speed, fine grain and high sharpness.
 Xtol is a solvent developer, it produces fine grain by allowing silver to redistribute during development.
 This solvent action slightly reduces resolving power, the ability to discern 2 separate objects rather than a blur of the two.
 For a less solvent action make a working solution with Xtol 1:1 rather than undiluted stock.
 One of the advantages of this developer is it mixes with room temp water.
 It comes as a two part powder and not having to mix it at 125 degree allows me to use it sooner after mixing.
 When Michael Raso gets a new hand-rolled film in that doesn't have developing times I start with box speeds and Xtol.
 The disadvantage of Xtol may be more for the casual user than me, it's smallest unit makes 5 liters as packaged and sold in the US.
 This is not a developer to overuse or keep on the shelf a long time, it dies quickly without warning and it's an ugly death.
 I keep track of the rolls I've ran and the date I mixed it, it really is the best way to keep from having any failures.
 I am not one to find a false economy in extending chemistry, keeping track keeps my processing constant.
 This eliminates a variable when shooting different films or with different untested cameras.